dcelisgarza/DDD.jl/docs/src/index.md

 DislocationLoop{loopShear,Int64,Array{Float64,1},Int64,Array{Int64,2},Array{Float64,2},Array{nodeType,1},Float64,Rand}(loopShear(), 6, 3, 20, [3.3333333333333335, 3.3333333333333335, 3.3333333333333335, 3.3333333333333335, 3.3333333333333335, 3.3333333333333335, 3.3333333333333335, 3.3333333333333335, 3.3333333333333335, 3.3333333333333335, 3.3333333333333335, 3.3333333333333335, 3.3333333333333335, 3.3333333333333335, 3.3333333333333335, 3.3333333333333335, 3.3333333333333335, 3.3333333333333335], 1, [1 2 … 17 18; 2 3 … 18 1], [0.5773502691896258 0.5773502691896258 … 0.5773502691896258 0.5773502691896258; 0.5773502691896258 0.5773502691896258 … 0.5773502691896258 0.5773502691896258; 0.5773502691896258 0.5773502691896258 … 0.5773502691896258 0.5773502691896258], [0.7071067811865475 0.7071067811865475 … 0.7071067811865475 0.7071067811865475; -0.7071067811865475 -0.7071067811865475 … -0.7071067811865475 -0.7071067811865475; 0.0 0.0 … 0.0 0.0], [5.443310539518175 6.8041381743977185 … 1.3608276348795458 4.082482904638633; -6.804138174397717 -5.443310539518174 … -6.804138174397715 -8.164965809277255; 1.3608276348795436 -1.3608276348795432
 … 5.443310539518167 4.082482904638622], nodeType[DDD.intMob, DDD.intFix, DDD.intMob, DDD.intFix, DDD.intMob, DDD.intFix, DDD.intMob, DDD.intFix, DDD.intMob, DDD.intFix, DDD.intMob, DDD.intFix, DDD.intMob, DDD.intFix, DDD.intMob, DDD.intFix, DDD.intMob, DDD.intFix], 0.0, [-100.0 100.0; -100.0 100.0; -100.0 100.0], Rand())
 ```
-The dislocation loops will be centred about the origin, but the `range`, `buffer` and `dist` parameters will distribute the dislocations about the simulation domain once the dislocation network is generated.
-The type of `dist` must be a concrete subtype of `AbstractDistribution` and `loopDistribution()` method should dispatch on this concrete subtype.
+The dislocation loops will be centred about the origin, but the `range`, `buffer` and `dist` parameters will distribute them about the simulation domain when the network is generated.
+The type of `dist` must be a concrete subtype of `AbstractDistribution` and a corresponding `loopDistribution()` method should be defined.
 If a non-suported distribution is required, you only need to create a concrete subtype of `AbstractDistribution` and a new method of `loopDistribution()` to dispatch on the new type.
 This is all the reworking needed, since multiple dispatch will take care of any new distributions when generating the dislocation network.

-Note also the array of `nodeType`, this is an enumerated type which ensures node types are limited to only those supported by the model, lowers memory footprint and increases performance.
+Note the use of a `nodeType` array.
+This is an enumerated type which ensures node types are limited to only those supported by the model while lowering the memory footprint and increasing performance.

-We can then plot our loops to see our handy work.
-We use `plotlyjs()` because it provides a nice interactive experience, but of course, since this is Julia any plotting backend will work.
-Note that since they have the same slip system but one is a shear and the other a prismatic loop, they are orthogonal to each other.
+We can plot our loops with `plotNodes`.
+We use `plotlyjs()` because it provides a nice interactive experience but any `Plots.jl` compatible backend will work.
+Since both loops have the same slip system but one is a shear and the other a prismatic loop, they are orthogonal to each other.
 ```julia
 julia> using Plots
 julia> plotlyjs()